We have information you must know before you buy the Cougar.

 We will not spam you, and will never sell your email.
 You may unsubscribe at any time.

-Cougar offers surprisingly good handling and solid stability at speed as I discovered at Road Atlanta, a gutsy high-speed road-racing circuit in north Georgia.
+Cougar offers surprisingly good handling, and solid stability at speed, as I discovered at Road Atlanta, a gutsy high-speed road-racing circuit in north Georgia.
 Nowhere was this more noticeable than at the entrance to Turn 2, a relatively slow technical spot in terms of chassis dynamics.
 The turn-in point for this right-hand corner is at the top of a hill and is immediately preceded by a quick left.
 I crested the hill topped out in third gear.
-Because the car is cresting the hill, the suspension is unloaded and there is little weight on the tires - a difficult place for smooth braking.
-But fairly hard braking is required to slow the car and it's easy to brake too late and shoot past the turn-in point.
-Braking and turning at the same time is always a challenge and it's very tricky with the suspension unloaded.
-It's easy to spin the car in this situation.
+As the car comes over the top of the hill, of course, the suspension is unloaded, so there is little weight on the tires, and therefore little traction for smooth braking.
+But fairly hard braking is required to slow the car, and it's easy to brake too late and shoot past the turn-in point, or even spin the car in this situation.

-Cougar's platform is based on the Ford Contour and Mercury Mystique, but rides on a wider track - the distance between the right and left tires - and uses a much firmer suspension to please enthusiast drivers.
-A rigid chassis, stiff anti-roll bars, and high-rate springs are designed to enhance handling.
+Cougar's platform is based on the Ford Contour and Mercury Mystique, but it rides on a wider track (the distance between the right and left tires) and uses a much firmer suspension to please enthusiast drivers.
+A rigid chassis, stiff anti-roll bars, and high-rate springs are calculated to enhance handling.
 Specially designed motor mounts are intended to reduce noise.
 Weight distribution is 50/50.
 The front suspension uses MacPherson struts with coil springs and lower A-arms.
 The rear is a Quadralink system with strut-type coil spring/dampers and passive rear steering.

-The racetrack exercise was followed by a lengthy blast through the mountains north of Atlanta where the Cougar clung to the road like a cat clinging to a tree.
+The racetrack exercise was followed by a lengthy blast through the mountains north of Atlanta, where the Cougar clung to the road like a cat to a tree.
 The Cougar felt at home in the mountains and seemed aptly named there.
 Its stability provided confidence while its crisp handling and brisk throttle response encouraged spirited driving.
-The brakes, which use rotors borrowed from the high-performance SVT Ford Contour, performed without fade in spite of repeated hard use.
+The bigger brakes used on the S-model and Sport Group V6 borrow their 10.9-inch rotors from the high-performance SVT Ford Contour, and they performed without fade in spite of repeated hard use.

-The base Cougar is a highly capable car that encourages spirited driving.
-Ford's 4-cylinder Zetec engine provides good response at highway speeds.
+Even the base Cougar is a highly capable car that encourages spirited driving.
+Ford's four-cylinder Zetec engine provides good response at highway speeds.
 This engine weighs less than the V6, which improves the balance of the car.

 Still, it seems a shame to order a Cougar without the brilliant Duratec V6.
 Smooth and sophisticated while cruising, it emits a satisfying growl when riled.
 While it doesn't give the Cougar the punch of an Acura Integra GS-R or Honda Prelude SH, it could keep up with those two sport coupes on north Georgia's mountainous roads.
 Just don't get talked into a drag race for pink slips because you might lose.
 Low-speed and standing-start acceleration is good, but passing power is excellent.
 Top speed is estimated at 137 mph, but we haven't tried that.

-The smooth-shifting 5-speed manual gearbox is suited well to the V6, with ratios that complement the torque of the engine.
+The smooth-shifting five-speed manual gearbox is suited well to the V6, with ratios that complement the torque of the engine.
 We highly recommend it.
-The four-speed automatic is designed to offer smooth shifting and to minimize hunting for gears when traveling up and down long grades.
+The four-speed automatic ($815, and available only with the V6) is designed to offer smooth shifting and to minimize hunting for gears when traveling up and down long gra

 Driving enthusiasts in the market for a sport coupe should take a close look at the Cougar V6.
-People who want a stylish, practical coupe can't go wrong with the 4-cylinder model.
+People who want a stylish, practical coupe can't go wrong with the four-cylinder model.
 Both are priced aggressively to compete with respective models from Japan.
+And both offer a breathtakingly different look, a sharp-edged contrast to the soft forms of current fashion.